mu-dawood/Cordova-Angular-Directives/README.md

         <img image-loader image-src="{{src}}" loader="{{loader}}" defualt-image="{{default}}">

 # timeInterval
-   avery helpfull directive to use on timing in thing like chat message,comments , etc
+   avery helpfull directive to use on timing things like chat message,comments , etc

    we all have the proplem with showing people the time of the messages because of the diffrence between the server time and client local time so why not the server send us the diffrence between message time and current date in seconds as the two times are in server we will got exact time